The Rise Above Plastics (RAP) Mission

 To reduce the impacts of plastics in the marine environment by raising awareness about the dangers of plastic pollution and by advocating for a reduction of single-use plastics and the recycling of all plastics.

-We are currently working on a plastic straw campaign, Plastic Straws Suck, as well as a plastic shotgun wad campaign, a microplastics campaign, and supporting our local government on a citywide ban of single use plastics used in restaurants.
+We are currently working on a plastic straw campaign, Plastic Straws Suck, as well as a plastic shotgun wad campaign, a microplastics campaign, and supporting our local government on a citywide ban of single-use plastics in restaurants.
 We are constantly growing and adapting to create campaigns and strategies to combat sources of marine plastic pollution as we become aware of them.

-Here are ten easy things you can do to reduce your ‘plastic footprint’ and help keep plastics out of the marine environment:
+Here are 10 easy ways to reduce your “plastic footprint” and help keep plastics out of the marine environment:

 - Bring your own bag when shopping and use your own reusable cloth bags for produce and jars for bulk shopping.